opnfv/doctor/requirements/03-architecture.rst

 virtualized resource is determined by referring to the mapping of physical and virtualized resources.

-The relation from physical resources to virtualized resources shall be configurable, as the cause of unavailability of virtualized resources can be different in technologies and policies of deployment.

 Failure aggregation is also required in this feature, e.g., a user may request to be only notified if failures on more than two standby VMs in an (N+M) deployment model occurred.